History of the British 8th Division during the First World War

 The 8th Division was an infantry division of the British Army that was active during the First World War.
-It was formed in October 1914, consisting mainly of soldiers of the Regular Army drawn from overseas garrisons of the British Empire.
+It was formed in October 1914, consisting mainly of soldiers of the regular army drawn from overseas garrisons of the British Empire.
 The formation served on the Western Front throughout the war, sustaining a high number of casualties, before being disbanded in 1919.
 During the conflict, 12 men from the division earned the Victoria Cross.
-The 8th Division had previously seen service in the Second Boer War.
+The 8th Division had previously seen action in the Second Boer War.
 It was reformed in the inter-war period for service in Palestine and had a short history during the Second World War.